junxit/us-congress-bills-113/metadata.md

 - 2014-06-09 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
 - 2014-06-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 401 - 2 (Roll no. 272). (text: CR H5108-5123)
 - 2014-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 401 - 2 (Roll no. 272).(text: CR H5108-5123)
+- 2014-06-10 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.